 The doctor's choice of pain reliever (analgesic) depends largely on the intensity of the pain and its cause, which the doctor determines by talking with and observing the person.
 Aspirin, acetaminophen, or nonsteroidal anti-inflammatory drugs (NSAIDs) are effective in relieving mild pain.
 However, many people need more powerful pain relievers such as opioids to treat moderate to severe pain.
-Opioids given by mouth, such as oxycodone, hydromorphone, morphine, and methadone, can relieve pain conveniently and effectively for many hours.
-More severe pain usually requires more potent opioids given by skin patch, injection, or continuous infusion into a vein.
-Injections into the muscle are painful and are not reliably absorbed.
+Opioids given by mouth, such as oxycodone, hydromorphone, morphine, and methadone, or under the tongue, such as fentanyl, can relieve pain conveniently and effectively for many hours.
+If a person cannot take opioids by mouth or under the tongue, opioids are given via skin patch, injection under the skin or into a muscle, rectum, or continuous infusion into a vein.

 Adequate drug therapy should be given early, rather than held off until the pain is intolerable.
 There is no usual dose.
 Some people need only small doses, whereas others need much larger doses for the same effect.
-If a lower opioid dose is no longer effective, doctors usually should increase the dose.
+If a lower opioid dose is no longer effective, doctors should increase the dose, often by doubling it.
 Drug dependence may result from regular opioid use but causes no problems in dying people except the need to avoid sudden withdrawal and its uncomfortable symptoms.
 Drug addiction simply is not a concern when a person is close to death.

 Opioids may cause side effects such as nausea, sedation, confusion, constipation, or slow or shallow breathing (respiratory depression).
-Most side effects other than constipation usually resolve over time or when another opioid is substituted.
+Most of these side effects, except for constipation, usually resolve over time or when another opioid is substituted.
+Opioids may occasionally cause delirium and seizures.
 People who have severe or persistent side effects or inadequate pain relief often benefit from treatment by a pain specialist.

 Using other drugs in addition to opioids often increases comfort and reduces the opioid dosage and side effects.
 Corticosteroids (such as prednisone or methylprednisolone) can reduce the pain of inflammation and swelling.
 Antidepressants (such as nortriptyline and doxepin) or gabapentin helps manage pain caused by abnormalities in the nerves, spinal cord, or brain.
 Some antidepressants such as doxepin can be given at night to help people sleep as well.
 Benzodiazepines (such as lorazepam) are useful for people whose pain is worsened by anxiety.